rfht/rigg/README.md

 > Set unveil mode.
 > *strict*
-> is the default and reduces read/write/create/execute permissions to a limited set of paths and hides game files as needed.
+> is the default and reduces read/write/create/execute permissions to a limited
+> set of paths and hides game files that interfere with execution on
+> OpenBSD.
 > *permissive*
-> only hides game files as needed, but otherwise doesn't restrict filesystem access.
+> only hides game files when needed for engine execution, but otherwise doesn't
+> restrict filesystem access.
 > *none*
-> disables all uses of unveil.
+> disables all uses of unveil and is generally equivalent to running the
+> *engine*'s
+> own binary.

 **-v**